Deep Face Restoration: A Survey: Future Directions

-Except the above-discussed face restoration tasks, there are many tasks related to face restoration, including face retouching~\cite{shafaei2021autoretouch}, photo-sketch synthesis~\cite{zhu2021sketch}, face-to-face translation~\cite{kr2019towards}, face inpainting~\cite{zhu2022blind}, color enhancement \cite{zhou2022towards} and old photo restoration~\cite{wan2020bringing}.
-For example, face inpainting aims to recover the missing regions of a face image by matching or learning.
-It not only requires generating new pixels for missing facial components semantically, but also should maintain consistency in facial structure and appearance.
-Old photo restoration is the task to repair old photos, where the degradation of old photos is rather diverse and complex (\eg noise, blur, and color fading).
+\textbf{Other Related Tasks}.
+In addition to the above-discussed face restoration tasks, there are many tasks related to face restoration, including face retouching~\cite{shafaei2021autoretouch,lei2022abpn}, photo-sketch synthesis~\cite{zhu2021sketch,yu2022efficient}, face-to-face translation~\cite{kr2019towards,yang2022s2fgan}, color enhancement~\cite {zhou2022towards,ji2022colorformer}, and old photo restoration~\cite{wan2020bringing,wan2022old}.
+For example, face retouching entails digitally enhancing facial features and appearance in photographs to create a more attractive and polished look.
+The goal of face retouching is to attain smoother skin, enhance complexion, improve the appearance of the eyes and teeth, and make adjustments to hair, makeup, and facial proportions.
+Old photo restoration is the task of repairing old photos, where the degradation of old photos is rather diverse and complex (\eg noise, blur, and color fading).
 In addition, some tasks focus on facial style transfer, such as face-to-face translation and facial expression analysis, which are different from face restoration.
-Thus, applying the existing face restoration methods into these related tasks is also a promising direction, which can trigger more application landing.
+Thus, applying the existing face restoration methods to these related tasks is also a promising direction, which can trigger more applications to land.